lukasbach/devsession/README.md

 ## Building/Contributing

 The project is set up as a monorepo using Lerna.
+Note that, prior to doing anything else and especially prior to installing dependencies, you need to run ``npx lerna link`` to establish symlinks between the packages.

  * To start developing, run ``yarn && yarn start`` in the root directory.
 This will start a development server for the backend and the frontend and automatically recompile if